digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ### EBS

 - block storage - rwa disk allocations (volume) - can be encrypted using KMS
-- instance see block device and create fiel system on device (ext3/4, xfs)
+- instance see block device and create file system on device (ext3/4, xfs)
-- storage is provisoned in <ins>ONE AZ</ins> (reslisent in that AZ)
+- storage is provisioned in <ins>ONE AZ</ins> (resilient in that AZ)
 - attached to one instance at a time.
 - detached and reattached, not lifecycle linked to one instance .. persistent
 - snapshot (backup) into S3.
 Create volume from snapshot to (migrate between AZs)